nandv2007/nandv2007/README.md

 - First-year BTech CSE student at Amrita Vishwa Vidyapeetham
 - Hands-on with Jira & Robot Framework
-- Enjoys solving problems and contributing to open source
+- Enjoy solving problems and learning anything new
 - Love coding and listening to songs 24/7
 - Working on projects that support SDG
 ---